What does the USPS “Origin Post is Preparing Shipment” tracking update mean?

 Anything less than this and the problem could still resolve itself on its own.

-Most of the reasons listed above are overcome within a 48hr time period without the need of contacting USPS or the shipper.
+Most of the reasons listed above are overcome within a 48-hour time period without the need to contact USPS or the shipper.

 - Related Content: What Does “Departed USPS Regional Facility” Mean?